MominRaza/messages_wallet/README.md

 # Messages Wallet

-This open-source Android app simplifies your banking experience by extracting transaction details from SMS messages.
+This open-source Android app simplifies your banking experience by extracting transaction details from SMS messages - all processed directly on your device.
 Easily view and organize your financial activity in a straightforward list format.
 Take control of your transactions effortlessly with this user-friendly tool.

 Currently it only supports Bank of Baroda messages, and I'm working on Axis Bank messages